-Colorado's policies regarding the identification of effective teachers are sorely lacking.
-The state has only two of the three necessary elements for the development of a student- and teacher-level longitudinal data system, and Colorado's requirements regarding teacher evaluations are too ambiguous to ensure the use of objective measures such as standardized tests as evidence of student learning.
-Colorado's probationary period for new teachers is just three years, and the state does not require any meaningful process to evaluate cumulative effectiveness in the classroom before teachers are awarded tenure.
+New York's policies regarding the identification of effective teachers are sorely lacking.
+The state has only two of the three necessary elements for the development of a student- and teacher-level longitudinal data system.
+Not only does the state prohibit the use of student performance data in teacher evaluations, but it also does not require any use of objective measures as evidence of student learning.
+New York's probationary period for new teachers is just three years, and although the state requires evaluation of teacher effectiveness throughout this period, no policies require any meaningful process to evaluate cumulative effectiveness in the classroom before teachers are awarded tenure.

-Area 2: C-
+Area 2: D+